 Just 1 block from trendy Robson Street shops, this well-equipped 21-floor hotel is 2 blocks from the business district; Gastown is within a mile, and Stanley Park is 2 miles away.

-Located in Downtown Vancouver, this eco-friendly hotel is within 1 mi (2 km) of Contemporary Art Gallery, Granville Island Public Market, and Canada Place.
-Stanley Park and BC Place Stadium are also within 2 mi (3 km).
+Located in West End, this apartment is within a 15-minute walk of Christ Church Cathedral and Canada Place.
+Stanley Park and BC Place Stadium are also within 1 mi (2 km).

 Hotels in Vancouver are the starting point for all of your great adventures, and if you are like many travelers, your home away from home is one of the most important parts of your trip.
 After all, awakening under plush linens and sipping on the finest coffee is always a welcome way to start your day.
 If you want accommodation that is as fine as the city of Vancouver itself, consider these 4- and 5-star properties.